lambda-dom/weidu_library/README.md

 INCLUDE "%library_dir%/components.tpa"
 ```

-Two important notes.
-First, the directory where the library components are located is not the root, but the `lib` subdir.
-Second, the flag `AUTO_EVAL_STRINGS` is *necessary*.
+One important note: the directory where the library components are located is not the root, but the `lib` subdir.

 ## C. Using `git submodules`.